brunohjs/rasa-model-report/.github/pull_request_template.md

 ## Proposed changes
 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
 If possible, attach images of evidence.
-If it fixes a bug or resolves a feature request, be sure to link to that issue.
+Be sure to link to an issue.

 ## Types of changes
 What types of changes does your code introduce to project?